The Google Pixel 5 is finally here and just as the rumors suggested it represents a serious change of direction for the Pixel series of smartphones.

 Google Pixel 5 release date

 Google revealed the Pixel 5 alongside the Pixel 4a 5G at its "Launch Night In" virtual event on September 30.
 Immediately following the event the phone was made available for pre-order and is expected to start shipping at the end of October.

 Google Pixel 5 price

-Pricing is one of the more interesting questions regarding the Pixel 5 as all of the rumors point to Google moving downmarket with the Pixel 5 into a more upper mid-range smartphone rather than a true flagship, like the Galaxy Note 20 Ultra or iPhone 11.
+Pricing is one of the more interesting stories with the Pixel 5, which at $699 is a more upper mid-range smartphone rather than a true flagship, like the Galaxy Note 20 Ultra or iPhone 11.

 Google Pixel 5 specs

 The processor is one of the most notable steps down from the high-end flagships available in 2020, the Pixel 5 uses a Qualcomm Snapdragon 765G, which is behind the Snapdragon 865 in several metrics.
 We still need to get it in for testing to see what the real work performance hit is, but it's a roughly 12% slower CPU, with less than half of the memory bandwidth and memory channels.

 One advantage the Snapdragon 765G does offer is superior efficiency, coupled with the 4,080 mAh battery in the Pixel 5 might give it the longest-lasting battery life of any Pixel to date.

 It does, fortunately, include 8GB of LPDDR4x RAM.
 This was a spec that Google had historically skimped on, so seeing that take a step up from the Pixel 4 was welcome.
 Storage is fine at 128GB, with Google's storage management helping you to offload to the cloud it shouldn't be a problem for most users.
 With that said the lack of a higher storage tier or microSD card will likely eliminate the Pixel 5 for some users.